nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 ------------

 In the previous chapter, you used retransmissions to deal with transmission errors.
 In this chapter, you will improve on this by using acknowledgements.
-Doing this activity, you will learn several key methods and protocols for error control in networking.
+Doing this activity, you will learn several essential methods and protocols for error control in networking.

 In summary, you will learn: